lanceengland/lanceengland.github.io/_drafts/az104-identity-and-governance.markdown

 Important!

 - You CAN move resources between subscriptions (in general, a few have conditions)
-- A subscription CAN be transferred between different tenants
+- A subscription CAN be transferred between different tenants, but can only belong to one tenant at a time.
 - A tenant CAN have multiple subscriptions

-Management groups let you group subscrptions together.
+Management groups let you group subscriptions together.
 You can also create a mgmt group hierarchy.
 The Root mgmt group can have child groups and subscriptions.

-Subscriptions are linked to accounts.
-An account can have multiple subscriptions.
+Subscriptions are linked to accounts (Billing Account or Global Admin).
+An account associate with multiple subscriptions (children), but a subscription can only be associated with one account (parent).

 Good practice: Multiple subscriptions for different environments e.g. Dev, Prod, etc.